null

 War Nickels: Five-Cent Pieces Made Without Nickel During World War II

 During World War II, the U.S. Mint issued a special version of the nickel called the war nickel.
-This was a variation of the Jefferson nickel that had been in circulation since the removal of the previous Buffalo nickel, which included a side portrait of the titular president and a relief drawing of Monticello.
+This was a variation of the Jefferson nickel coin that had been in circulation since the removal of the previous Buffalo nickel, which included a side portrait of the titular president and a relief drawing of Monticello.

 In World War II, nickel was one of the most important materials for building war machines and related supplies.
 As a result, the Mint tried to reduce how much nickel it used.